PanamediaSLU/PhpDeveloperTest/README.md

 details.
 Making the smell go away is your main job.

 #### draw_time
-This field stores the hour where the draw is taking place.
+This field stores the hour when the draw is taking place.
 It's a string in format ``hh:mm:ss`` and it represents the UTC time.

 #### frequency